yo-yona/Parser/README.md

-## Web scraper for counting words on a website
+## Web scraper for counting words statistics on a website
 (made as a test for SimbirSoft practicum)